Structured Data Clear Signing Format

 Key naming convention

-are internal and have no value beyond readability of the specification file itself.
+In all the specification, key names starting with $ are internal and have no value beyond readability of the specification file itself.
 They should not be used in any function to build the UI to review structured data.

 Structured Data